Summit League: Rare transition and rumored expansion

-Associate membership growth and Declining full-time membership
+Associate membership growth and declining full-time membership

 In early May 2023, it was announced that founding member Western Illinois would be leaving the Summit League in all sports and would join the Ohio Valley Conference beginning in fall 2023.
 In mid-June, Western Illinois announced that its men's soccer team would remain in the Summit League for the fall 2023 season, and depart for the OVC after that.

 On April 4, 2024, both entities announced that Delaware would be joining the conference as an associate member in men's soccer starting in 2025.

 On May 7, 2024, the league announced that Northern Colorado, who is also an affiliate in baseball, and Weber State would be joining the league for men's golf starting in the fall of 2024.
+However, they would return these programs to the Big Sky Conference only a year later, which is the full-time conference for both schools.

 On December 23, 2024, the league announced that UMass would be joining the conference as an affiliate in men's soccer starting in the 2025 season.

 In May 2025, the Missouri Valley Football Conference, a football-only league that competes in the NCAA Division I Football Championship Subdivision, adopted a new governing structure that created a formal relationship between it and the Summit League, and also formalized the MVFC's decades-long ties with the Missouri Valley Conference.
 At the time, four of the five Summit members that sponsored football housed those teams in the MVFC.

 On October 31, 2025, it was announced that Denver would be leaving the Summit League for the West Coast Conference in all the sports it plays in the former league, beginning on July 1, 2026.

+On February 9, 2026, North Dakota State University accepted an invitation to move its football program to the Mountain West Conference after 18 years in the Missouri Valley Football Conference.
+This does not affect NDSU's membership in the Summit, and they will remain a full member.

+On April 28, 2026, Illinois State University announced it would be discontinuing their men's tennis program after the conclusion of the spring 2026 semester.

+On June 23, 2026, after the departure of Denver, and the discontinuation of the men's tennis programs at the University of North Dakota and Illinois State University, the conference dropped the sport completely.
+At that time, the only full league members that still sponsored men's tennis were the University of Nebraska–Omaha and Oral Roberts University, as well as associate member Drake University.
+Omaha and Drake moved their programs to the Mid-American Conference, while Oral Roberts moved its program to the Horizon League.